MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## 3 - Building an interactive web app 📲 with Dash, Flask and PostgeSQL

-<i> The dash code can be found <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/dash">here</a> and the api code <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/api">here</a></i>
+*The dash code can be found [here](https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/dash) and the api code [here](https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/api)*

 Now that we have trained the sentiment classifier, let's build our application so that end-users can interact with the model and evaluate new brands.

-Here is a schema of our app architecture :
+Here is a schema of our app architecture:

 <p align="center">